Script: New-CsFirmware.ps1 – Upload Multiple Lync Phone Edition Firmware Updates to a Single or Multiple Pools

 When cumulative updates are released from the Lync Product Group, they often contain firmware updates for Lync Phone Edition devices.
 The update process is somewhat arduous in that you have to download each update for each device model, extract it, then manually upload each firmware file, test it, then approve it for wide scale release.
 If you have multiple pools, the updates need to be uploaded to each one so tha a copy exists in each Lync file share.
 And there is no way to select multiple files and upload them, and each file is named ucpdates.cab, so they need to be in separate folders.
 So, I made this little script to help deal with the upload process.

 Create a parent folder called whatever you want.
 In my example, it is called “CU6 – June 2012″.
-Inside that file, I have the Cumulative Update file, LyncServerUpdateInstall.exe, as well as child folders for the various devices.
+Inside that folder, I have the Cumulative Update file, LyncServerUpdateInstall.exe, as well as child folders for the various devices.
 The child folders can be called anything.

 Inside each of the child folders, I’ve downloaded the firmware update for that model, run the .exe, and extracted the file back to the same folder.
 So each folder has the original UCUpdates.exe file that was downloaded, and the ucupdates.cab file that was extracted.
 This is normal practice for me, even when manually uploading the files.
+With the newer Polycom VVX and Snom firmware files, they download in different formats.
+The Snom firmware just comes as the .cab file, while the Polycom VVX comes as a .zip file containing several .cab files.
+Nothing to do once you download the Snom file, but you do need to unzip the Polycom file.

 Next, run the script using